eramons/techblog/content/post/thinkpadw500.md

 Basing on the output:

- * There are different chips found
+ * There are different chip definitions matching the detected chip, to find out which one is ours we'll need to take a look at the chip itself after disassembling
  * The descriptor region is read-only
  * The management engine region is locked
  * The bios should be enabled for reading and writting - since the contrary was not stated

-Two conclussions:

- * There is an approach for flashing coreboot without disassembling the machine: to flash a compiled _coreboot.rom_ in the bios region directly leaving along other regions
- * It is possible to make a backup of the original bios region - again without diassembling
+According to the last point, it is possible to make a backup of the original bios region without diassembling.

-_NOTE: in case of a brick after flashing the bios, the SPI programmer and the clip would be necessary to re-flash the backup_
+_NOTE: actually to do so we need to know which chip, what we theoretically do not know before proceeding with the disassembling.
+For that I relied on the information I found in other blog posts.
+See references._

-Before deciding if I dared to try the bios flashing - without having the contingency plan in place yet - I read the bios region:
+So I read the bios region:
 ```
 ubuntu@ubuntu:~/w500$ sudo ./flashrom --ifd -c "MX25L3205D/MX25L3208D" -p internal -i bios -r bios_orig.rom
 flashrom v1.2-167-g6cdde54 on Linux 5.4.0-26-generic (x86_64)